merenlab/anvio.org/help/main/programs/anvi-profile/index.md

 ### Contig Specification

-To profile only contigs within a specific length range, you can use the flags `--min-contig-length` and `--max-contig-length`.
-By default, the minimum length for analysis is 1000 nucleotides and there is no maximum length.
+To profile only contigs within a specific length, you can use the flags `--min-contig-length` and `-max-contig-length`.
+By default, the minimum length for analysis is 1000 and there is no maximum length.

-Beyond these flags, you can specify which contigs you would like to profile much more explicitly using the flag `--contigs-of-interest`.
+But beyond these flags, you can specify which contigs you would like to profile much more explicitly using the flag `--contigs-of-interest`.

-For instance, if you wish to work only with contigs that have more than a certain coverage across your samples, you can first run the program <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> on all BAM files, then use the resulting output file <span class="artifact-n">[bam-stats-txt](/help/main/artifacts/bam-stats-txt)</span> to identify contigs of interest based on their coverages across samples, then put their names in a text file, and pass this file to <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span> using the flag `--contigs-of-interest` (the anvi'o profile used to have a flag for this, `--min-mean-coverage`, that allowed users to remove contigs based on their coverage in a given sample, but [we recently removed it](https://github.com/merenlab/anvio/issues/2047) to promote explicit specification of contigs).
+For instance, if you wish to work only with contigs that have more than a certain coverage across your samples, you can first run the program <span class="artifact-p">[anvi-profile-blitz](/help/main/programs/anvi-profile-blitz)</span> on all BAM files, then use the resulting output file <span class="artifact-n">[bam-stats-txt](/help/main/artifacts/bam-stats-txt)</span> to identify contigs of interest based on their coverages across samples, then put their names in a text file, and pass this file to <span class="artifact-p">[anvi-profile](/help/main/programs/anvi-profile)</span> using the flag `--contigs-of-interest` (the anvi'o profile used to have a flag for this, `--min-mean-coverage`, that allowed users to remove contigs based on their coverage in a given sample, but [we recently removed it](https://github.com/merenlab/anvio/issues/2047) to promote explicit specification of contigs.

 ### Filter reads

 You can also ignore reads in your BAM file with a percent identity to the reference less than some threshold using the flag `--min-percent-identity`.
 By default, all reads are used.

-For example, the following code will only look at contigs longer than 2000 nucleotides and will ignore BAM file reads with less than 95 percent identity to the reference:
+For example, the following code will only look at contigs longer than 2000 nts and will ignore BAM file reads with less than 95 percent identity to the reference:

 <div class="codeblock" markdown="1">
 anvi&#45;profile &#45;c Ross_sea_contigs.db  \